SOS (Indonesian group): Mini album

 The first mini-album, titled Start Of Sensation contains four tracks.
-The album contains their best songs "Drop It Low" (Indonesia and English Version) and "Independent Girl" (Indonesian and English Version).
+The album consists of their best songs "Drop It Low" (Indonesian and English Version) and "Independent Girl" (Indonesian and English Version).
 Their album concept is more directed to the Rock Girls / Bad Girls.
-Was seen in terms of the costumes they wear on song "Drop it Low".
-Drop It Low tells the story of a woman who left her boyfriend then she got up to go and change all the appearances for the sake of revenge against her boyfriend that she is not old, it's sad because her boyfriend left.
-Whereas for Independent Girl song is continuation of the story of the song "Drop it Low" to whom she became independent and strong woman who lived in her lover's post.
+Was seen in terms of the costumes they wore on the song "Drop it Low".
+Drop It Low tells the story of a woman who left her boyfriend, then she got up to go and change all the appearances for the sake of revenge against her boyfriend that she is not old, it's sad because her boyfriend left.
+Whereas for Independent Girl song is the continuation of the story of the song "Drop it Low" to whom she became independent and strong woman who lived in her lover's post.

-On 21 September 2013, SOS has finally issued a second mini-album called The 1st Love.
-Where this album is a continuation of the story of the previous album (Start Of Sensation).
+On 21 September 2013, SOS finally issued a second mini-album called The 1st Love.
+This album is a continuation of the story of the previous album (Start Of Sensation).
 In this album, the story in the song is more directed to women who are in love.
 Evident from the song "Tik Tok" in which the song tells of a woman waiting to fall in love again.
 Continued with the song "Cherry Love", where the song is a continuation of the story of the previous song "Tik Tok" which tells us that she found her other love / fall in love again.
 For "Show Me Love" is more directed to the story that she expects her love in reply.
-And a new concept for SOS, more Girly or feminine and sexy, it is seen from the costume style changes of each member.
+And, a new concept for SOS, more Girly or feminine and sexy, it is seen from the costume style changes of each member.